Rico Nasty

 Maria-Cecilia Simone Kelly (born May 7, 1997), known professionally as Rico Nasty, is an American rapper and singer.
 She began self-releasing while in high school, and had released five solo mixtapes by late 2017.
 She gained a local following on SoundCloud with her songs "iCarly" and "Hey Arnold".
 After gaining wider recognition with her 2018 singles "Smack a Bitch" and "Poppin", she signed with Atlantic Records to release her sixth mixtape, Nasty (2018).
 The label released her collaborative mixtape Anger Management (2019) with Kenny Beats, as well as her first two studio albums, Nightmare Vacation (2020) and Las Ruinas (2022); the former album peaked the US Heatseekers charts.
 She then parted ways with the label in favor of Fueled by Ramen and Elektra Records, who released her third studio album, Lethal (2025).

 Early life

-Maria-Cecilia Simone Kelly was born on May 7, 1997 in Largo, Maryland, an only child to a Puerto Rican mother and African-American father.
-Also a rapper, he introduced her to rap music when she was a child.
+Maria-Cecilia Simone Kelly was born on May 7, 1997 in Largo, Maryland, a suburb of Washington D.C.
+Her mother is Puerto Rican and her father is African-American.
+She is their only child.
+Her father is also a rapper, and introduced her to rap music when she was a child.
 She was raised in various locations including Prince George's County, Maryland, New York, Virginia, and Washington, D.C.
 When she was 11, her mother moved to Palmer Park, Maryland where she was enrolled in a Baltimore boarding school (The SEED School of Maryland) for the sixth grade.
 She was expelled for smoking marijuana at 14 and transferred to Charles Herbert Flowers High School in Prince George's County where her music career began.
 The following year, her father was sent to prison and her parents divorced.